Unfolded proximal neural networks for robust image Gaussian denoising: Experiments

 where

 and $f^K_{\mathrm{z}_s, \delta^2, \Theta}$ is either of the unfolded networks described in Section~\ref{Ssec:unfolded-str}.
-The loss~\eqref{eq:newlossk_bis} will be optimized in Pytorch with Adam algorithm \cite{kingma2014adam} considering random patches of size $50\times50$.
-For the sake of simplicity, in the followwing we drop the indices in the notation of the network $f^K_{\mathrm{z}_s, \delta^2, \Theta}$ and use the notation $f_{\Theta}$.
+The loss~\eqref{eq:newlossk_bis} will be optimized in Pytorch with Adam algorithm \cite{kingma2014adam}.
+For the sake of simplicity, in the following we drop the indices in the notation of the network $f^K_{\mathrm{z}_s, \delta^2, \Theta}$ and use the notation $f_{\Theta}$.